denoland/docs/lint/rules/no-array-constructor.md

 tags: [recommended]
 ---

-Enforce conventional usage of array construction
+Enforce conventional usage of array construction.

 Array construction is conventionally done via literal notation such as `[]` or `[1, 2, 3]`.
 Using the `new Array()` is discouraged as is `new Array(1, 2, 3)`.